-Dr. Madhava Baikadi is President of the radiation oncology physician group, Radiation Medicine Associates of Scranton (RAMAS), and has been serving cancer patients at Northeast Radiation Oncology Center's (NROC) two sites in Dunmore and Scranton for over 15 years.
+Dr. Madhava Baikadi is President of the radiation oncology physician group, Radiation Medicine Associates of Scranton (RAMAS.)
+He has been serving cancer patients in Northeast PA for over 30 years, previously at Mercy Hospital, which became Regional Hospital of Scranton, and at Northeast Radiation Oncology Centers (NROC) in Dunmore.

 Dr. Baikadi earned both his undergraduate degree and his Doctor of Medicine degree from the University of Mysore's Kasturba Medical College, India.